Strift/portfolio/content/blog/react-vs-vue-conditional-styling.md

 I recently started learning about React again.
 This journey brought me to discover the `clsx` library.
 This allows to **conditionally applies classes**.

 Let's take the example of an InvoiceStatus component.
 This component accepts a `status` string as prop.
-Based on the value of status, it applies some CSS classes.
+I want the component to apply different CSS classes based on the value of `status`.
+Let's see how we can build it with the two frameworks.

 ## With React.js